Nuclear Energy - The Theory

-Fissile materials are those fissionable materials which are capable of sustaining a chain reaction when struck by neutrons with low kinetic energy (Slow or thermal neutrons).
+Fissile materials are those fissionable materials which are capable of sustaining a chain reaction when struck by neutrons with low kinetic energy (slow or thermal neutrons).
+See also Neutron Energy

 The three most important fissile materials which can be obtained in large enough useful quantities are Uranium-233

 and Uranium-235, both dense soft silvery metals and Plutonium-239, also a dense silvery white metal.

 Fertile materials are isotopes which are capable of becoming fissile by capturing fast moving neutrons possibly followed by radioactive decay.
 Examples are Uranium-238, Plutonium-240 and Thorium-232.

 - Fissionable Material

 Fissionable materials are those whose atoms can undergo induced nuclear fission when struck by a free neutron.
 Fertile materials need a fast moving neutron to initiate fission while fissile materials need a slow moving neutron for fission.